Seeding with Costly Network Information: Introduction

-In fact, our results fall in the general category of work that addresses how lack of perfect knowledge about the spreading process affects the design and performance of seeding strategies.
-This question has been studied by researchers from many other angles, including algorithmic stability and robustness \cite{jung2012irie,He:2018:SRI:3271478.3233227}.
-Some other prior work has focused on uncertainty in spreading model parameters, for example, by bounding the worst-case performance when the true edge influence probabilities are constrained to an interval \cite{chen2016robust}.
-Others have considered such uncertainties in dynamic settings \cite{wilder2017uncharted} or with changing network graph \cite{zhuang2013influence}.

-Learning is another popular approach for influence maximization in uncertain environments \cite{NIPS2017_6895,goyal2010learning,NIPS2017_7168}.
-In online-learning and bandit-based approaches, the seed sets are selected across different stages and the feedback from the previous stage can be used to guide future seed selections \cite{lei2015online}.
-This is also related to adaptive seeding, where the initial choice of seeds influences what becomes available for seeding in a followup stage \cite{seeman2013adaptive,horel2015scalable}.
-The ability to seed nodes adaptively makes such setups incomparable to ours.
+Some prior work has addressed lack of perfect knowledge about the spreading process by learning the influence model and potentially heterogeneous probabilities of spreading along each edge \citep{goyal2010learning,gomez2012inferring}.
+However, rather than attempting to learn the model parameters from existing data, we are interested in data collection as an active, costly process that is performed to inform seeding interventions.
+To this end, we offer a methodology that coordinates data collection and influence maximization by limiting queries to the social network graph.
+In other online learning and bandit-based approaches, the learner can select different seed sets at each stage and receives feedback from seeding in previous stages \citep{SemibanditFeedback,wu2019factorization}.
+This is also related to adaptive seeding, where the initial choice of seeds influences what becomes available for seeding in a followup stage \citep{seeman2013adaptive,horel2015scalable,feng2020neighborhood}.
+The ability to seed nodes adaptively makes such setups incomparable to ours --- and inapplicable when practical considerations demand commencing seeding simultaneously.